Exiv2/exiv2/README.md

 ```cmd
 > cmake --install build
 ```
-This will create and copy the exiv2 build artifacts to `%ProgramFiles%/exiv2`.
+This will create and copy the exiv2 build artefacts to `%ProgramFiles%/exiv2`.
 To be able to run the `exiv2` command line application from any terminal you should modify your path to include `%ProgramFiles%/exiv2/bin`.

 [TOC](#TOC)
 <div id="CMakePresets">